WATCH NOW: Friends, family gather to mourn retired officer fatally shot at hospital

 After the choir finished “Amazing Grace,” a tribute to Askew was read.

-Born in Gary in 1960, Askew graduated from Westside High School and went on to become a law enforcement officer.
+Born in Gary in 1960, Askew graduated from West Side High School in 1978 and went on to become a law enforcement officer.
 Starting at the Lake County Sheriff’s Department in 1984 and Community Hospital in 1987.

 Sniffles could be heard throughout the room.